LaBoulange/tezos-baker/README.md

 ### Initial setup

-- Choose a directory where the executable files for your baker will be installed.
+- Choose a directory where the executable files for your baker will be installed (typically `/usr/local/bin`).
 This directory will be referred to as `BAKER_INSTALLATION_DIR` later in this document.
-- Ensure this ``BAKER_INSTALLATION_DIR` is part of the `PATH` environment variable the users intended to run or service the baker (see [Operating instructions](#operating-instructions) section above).
+- Ensure this `BAKER_INSTALLATION_DIR` is part of the `PATH` environment variable the user intended to run or service the baker (see [Operating instructions](#operating-instructions) section above).
 - Copy the file `usr/local/bin/install-tezos-baker.sh` of this repository to the `BAKER_INSTALLATION_DIR` directory of your machine.
 - Copy the file `usr/local/bin/tezos_constants.sh` of this repository to the `BAKER_INSTALLATION_DIR` directory of your machine.
-- Make sure all the two files above are executable by the users intended to run them.
+- Make sure all the two files above are executable by the user intended to run them.
-- Create a file `BAKER_INSTALLATION_DIR/tezos-env.sh` by copying `BAKER_INSTALLATION_DIR/tezos-env.sh.template`.
+- Create a file `BAKER_INSTALLATION_DIR/tezos-env.sh` by copying the file `usr/local/bin/tezos-env.sh.template` of this repository.
 Some variables need configuration and should persist over upgrades:
     - `BAKER_ARCH`: The hardware architecture you use for baking.
 Currently, the supported values are `amd64` (x86_64) and `arm64`.
 Default: `amd64`.
-    - `BUILD_DIR`: The working directory where files will be downloaded by the insllation scripts of this repository.
+    - `BUILD_DIR`: The working directory where files will be downloaded by the installation scripts of this repository.
 Default: `/tmp/build-tezos-baker`.
     - `INSTALL_DIR`: The directory `BAKER_INSTALLATION_DIR` where executables files will be stored.
-Defult: `/usr/local/bin`.
+Default: `/usr/local/bin`.
     - `DATA_DIR`: The directory where the data needed by octez and Tezpay will be stored (requires large storage space).
-    - `KEY_BAKER`: This should be the friendly name you would like to use as an alias for your baker address when managing your baker.
-This name is not shared publicly; it is used only locally.
+    - `KEY_BAKER`: The friendly name you would like to use as an alias for your baker address when managing your baker.
+This name is not shared publicly; it is only used locally.
     - `BAKER_ACCOUNT_HASH`: The tzXXX address of your baker.
     - `BAKER_LIQUIDITY_BAKING_SWITCH`: The liquidity baking vote (off, on, or pass).
 See https://tezos.gitlab.io/active/liquidity_baking.html for more details.
     - `BAKER_LIMIT_STAKING_OVER_BAKING`: How many times your stake, ranging from 0 (no staking) to 5 (max allowed by the protocol), you allow others to stake with your baker.
     - `BAKER_EDGE_BAKING_OVER_STAKING`: Proportion from 0 (0%) to 1 (100%) of the reward that your baker receives from the amount staked by stakers.
     - `TEZPAY_ACCOUNT_HASH`: The tzYYY address of your payout account.
     - `TEZPAY_FEES`: The baking fee you wish to charge your delegators, ranging from 0 (0%) to 1 (100%).
-- Make `BAKER_INSTALLATION_DIR/tezos-env.sh` executable by the users intended to run it.
+- Make `BAKER_INSTALLATION_DIR/tezos-env.sh` executable by the user intended to run it.
 - Run `install-tezos-baker.sh`.
 - Next, follow the step-by-step instructions in the `initial-setup.sh` file from this repository.
 Don't execute this file as a script.
 Instead, copy and run the instructions one at a time, as you'll be prompted to take several actions throughout the process.
 These actions are described in the comments appearing in this file.